fredericbonnet/helena/docs/pages/helena-dialect/commands/module.md

   - ✅ should interrupt the body with `ERROR` code
   - ✅ should not define the module command

-- `tailcall`

-  - ✅ should interrupt the body with `ERROR` code
-  - ✅ should not define the module command

 - `yield`

   - ✅ should interrupt the body with `ERROR` code